hotwired/stimulus/handbook/02_hello_stimulus.md

 Load the page in your browser and open the developer console.
 You should see the log message appear when you click the "Greet" button.

-## Targets Locate Important Elements By Name
+## Targets Map Important Elements To Controller Properties

 We'll finish the exercise by changing our action to say hello to whatever name we've typed in the text field.

 In order to do that, first we need a reference to the input element inside our controller.
 Then we can read the `value` property to get its contents.

-Stimulus lets us mark important elements as _targets_ so we can easily reference them by name.
+Stimulus lets us mark important elements as _targets_ so we can easily reference them in the controller through corresponding properties.
 Open `public/index.html` and add a magic `data-target` attribute to the input element:

 ```html
 <div data-controller="hello">